SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing the course, students know how to apply management accounting as a management tool to plan, steer and monitor corporate activities.
+Upon completing the course, alumni know how to apply management accounting as a management tool to plan, steer and monitor corporate activities.
 They understand how to use the most relevant controlling tools in an SME context and can design management accounting activities tailored to SMEs.

 Superior module: